trashiphuntsho/NFR/README.md

 #### *** FREE TO USE ***
-Still Working on this document
+*Still Working on this document.
-Inspiration and reference coming soon.
+*Inspiration and reference coming soon.

 # Non-Functional Requirements Document